JoeOwnage67/Harkon/README.md

-original code for dusk armory by Harkon/ Jango D'Soul
+original code for dusk armory by Harkon and JangoD'soul